turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 ### It's a wrap folks
 That's all of the actual unit test code we'll look at in this tutorial.
 The rest of the unit tests follow a similar pattern and it's all available on online on GitHub for you to review at your leisure.
-Let's recap what we covered and the key take aways:
+Let's recap:

 - Smart contracts is serious business with big money at risk, especially in the DeFi space.
 - Smart contract immutability is a double-edged sword.
 You don't get a second chance to get it right.